-The Cherokee Tribe of Northeast Alabama operates under a constitution that outlines the rights and responsibilities of CTNEAL citizens; Our Constitution was revised and ratified by our citizens on December 5, 2010; amendments to the Constitution are made at an Annual Meeting where all active citizens are entitled to participate.
+The Cherokee Tribe of Northeast Alabama operates under a constitution that outlines the rights and responsibilities of CTNEAL citizens; Our Constitution was revised and ratified on June 6, 2006; amendments to the Constitution are made at an Annual Meeting where all active citizens are entitled to participate.
 Ordinances establish procedures for day-to-day operations and may be adopted at any quarterly Council Meeting, which is open to all citizens.
 Our Government is composed of 3 branches which are needed to run the day-to-day operation of the tribe and reports to the Council.

 Officers are elected to four-year terms; there is no term limit.
 These individuals meet as a group at least monthly in our tribal office to run the day-to-day operation of the tribe.